shaunsaker/the-shell/README.md

 9. For each project, set the emails Action URL by vising https://console.firebase.google.com/u/0/project/_/authentication/emails, click any email template, click the edit icon, click "Customize action URL" at the bottom and set it to https://$APP_NAME-$ENVIRONMENT.web.app/user-management.

 10. Create a site for your Storybook by visiting https://console.firebase.google.com/u/0/project/$APP_NAME-staging/hosting/main, scrolling to the bottom of the page, clicking "Add another site" and following the instructions.
-A good name for this site is `$APP_NAME-staging-storybook`.
+A good name for this site is `$APP_NAME-storybook`.
 FYI you only need a storybook site for your staging environment.

 11. For each project, create another site for your Website by visiting https://console.firebase.google.com/u/0/project/_/hosting/main, scrolling to the bottom of the page, clicking "Add another site" and following the instructions.
 A good name for this site is `$APP_NAME-$ENVIRONMENT-website`.